brandtbucher/patmaperformance/README.md

 [the Python benchmark suite](https://github.com/python/pyperformance).

 Running these benchmarks requires Python 3.10.0a6 or greater with `pyperf` installed.
-Tests can be run with `pytest`.
+Tests can be run with `pytest` and `hypothesis`.

 Benchmarks
 ----------

-### `bm_patma_holdem.py`
+### `bm_patma_ackermann.py`

-Classify poker hands.
+Evaluate the Ackermann function.

-This benchmark tests the performance of PEP 634's mapping patterns.
+This benchmark tests the performance of PEP 634's sequence patterns.

 ### `bm_patma_rbtree.py`